 Learn about 17 different types of metal crafts including blacksmithing, enamelling and clocksmithing.

 The craft of metalworking involves shaping, cutting and joining metal material to form an object.
 The oldest evidence of an object created by using this technique is a copper pendant from northern Iraq.
 The pendant dates back to 8,700 BCE.

 The process of enameling involves fusing a glassy substance to metal to provide protection and/or decoration.
 This involves introducing high temperatures to the surface.
 It is important to use clean metal as the goal is to provide a smooth coating.

 Blacksmithing is the act of shaping iron or steel to create an object like gates, sculptures, and weapons.
 The blacksmith heats iron or steel to high temperatures to make it soft and easier to shape.

 A farrier is a craftsman who designs horseshoes and attaches them to horses’ hooves.
 The farrier must have blacksmith skills as horseshoes are usually made out of steel.
 Some may use other materials like aluminum and plastic.
 The term “farrier” actually comes from the Middle French word “ferrier” which translates to “blacksmith”.
 This proves how synonymous these professions are.

 TINWARE – TINSMITH

 Objects made out of tinplate are tinware.
 The craftsman who creates tinware is a tinsmith.
 Utensils are the most common item created by using this technique.
 Tinplate originated from Bohemia.
-It is unclear how long ago this skill was first developed.
+It is unclear how long ago this skill was first developed, but this is a type of metal craft that we encounter most every day.

 WEAPONSMITH – SWORD MAKING, ARMORER, GUNSMITH, FLETCHING

 Clockmaking is the art of creating or repairing clocks.
 Originally, clockmakers worked solely by hand.
 In modern days, machinery makes the process easier.
 Surprisingly clockmakers usually do not make or repair watches.

 A craftsman who makes items out of sterling and fine silver metal is a silversmith.
 Traditionally, the smith cuts and then shapes the silver with a hammer.
 The most common items silversmiths make include silverware, dishes, and jewelry.